openmod/openmod-docs/content/development-guide/making-your-first-plugin.md

 * OpenMod.UnityEngine

-If you're not developing a univerval plugin, make sure to include the base game assemblies (with unity they tend to be called Assembly-CSharp.dll)
+If you're not developing a univerval plugin, make sure to add references to the base game assemblies (with unity they tend to be called Assembly-CSharp.dll)